-15.2.2 Unreasonable impact on the privacy of others
+Unreasonable impact on the privacy of others

-Access to a document containing personal information about people other than the individual requesting access need not be denied altogether.
+10.9 Access to a document containing personal information about people other than the individual requesting access need not be denied altogether.
 For example, in such a case, it may be possible to delete the other individual's personal information from the document before it is released to the individual who made the request.

-Information that could have an unreasonable impact on another person's privacy can include more than information such as name and address.
-It could include any information from which the identity of the person could be reasonably ascertained.
+10.10 Information that could have an unreasonable impact on another person's privacy can include more than information such as name and address.
+It could include any information about a reasonably identifiable individual.